Verifiable Credentials Overview

 Issuer

-An entity that creates a Credential, consisting of a series of statements related to the subject of a Verifiable Credential.
+An entity that creates a Verifiable Credential, consisting of a series of statements related to its subject.
 An example is a university that issues credentials for university degrees or certificates for alumni.

 Holder